Reference for all built-in template language functions¶

 folder if it exists, otherwise -1

 .
 See also the functions has_extra_files(), extra_file_names() and extra_file_modtime().
-This function can be used only in the GUI.
+This function can be used only in the GUI and the content server.

 get_link¶